reireias/molokai/README.md

   * `Plug 'fatih/molokai'`

-Copy the file on your .vim/colors folder.
+or copy the file on your .vim/colors folder.

-## Setting
+## Settings

 If you prefer the scheme to match the original monokai background color, put this in your .vimrc file:
 ```